Upstatement/eslint-config/README.md

 ## Specifying Environments

-Our **default** & **four spaces** configs purposefully do not specify a certain environment as to not make any assumptions about your project.
-The only environment we do specify be default is `es6`.
-You can see all the [default settings here](https://github.com/Upstatement/eslint-config/blob/master/index.js).
+Our default & four spaces configs purposefully do not specify a certain environment as to not make any assumptions about your project.
+The only environment we do specify by default is `es6`.
+[View all available environments](https://eslint.org/docs/user-guide/configuring/language-options#specifying-environments)

 Therefore, you should specify your project's environment yourself in your ESLint config.
 For example: